 Experts warn against letting babies sleep on standard memory foam mattresses as they simply don’t give the level of firm support needed for those under 12 months.
 However, the Panda Kids Bamboo mattress has been specifically designed to be safe for use from birth.
 The mattress has a unique six-layer construction which includes a breathable mesh, a waterproof coating and an anti-slip layer featuring micro-silicone grips.

-One big advantage is that Panda Kids offers a free trial period so you see how you get on with it before investing.
+One big advantage is that Panda Kids offers a free trial period, so you see how you get on with it before investing.
 You can try this product out for 30 nights before deciding whether to keep it or return, making it a risk-free purchase.
-And if you do choose to stick with it, there is a 5-year guarantee so you won’t need to worry about paying for a replacement before your child starts school.
+And if you do choose to stick with it, there is a five-year guarantee, so you won’t need to worry about paying for a replacement before your child starts school.

 Pros: Bamboo cover, 30-day trial period